joacoague15/recipes-ui/README.md

 ## What can I add in the future?
 <ul>
+  <li>It is not a good practice to have API key exposed on client side.
+Adding some back-end to the project would solve that security problem</li>
   <li>Add test scenarios</li>
   <li>Add loading component for fetched data</li>
   <li>Improve design and responsivness</li>